Co-author: TJ Ryan

-But what about if you own a jet ski?
-Can you get insurance to cover it being stolen or damaged?
-Can you get insurance to cover injuries to yourself when riding your jet ski?
+But what about if you own a jet ski in Australia?
+Can you get insurance to cover it being stolen or damaged or to cover injuries to yourself when riding your jet ski?
 Read on to learn about some of your options.

 What is jet ski insurance?

 Jet ski insurance is also known as PWC insurance (personal watercraft insurance), which is a type of boat insurance or marine insurance.
-Depending on the level of insurance you take out, jet ski insurance may provide cover if your jet ski if it is damaged, destroyed, or stolen, and to protect you against liability claims if your jet ski causes damage to other people or their property.
+Depending on the level of insurance you take out, jet ski insurance may provide cover if your jet ski is damaged, destroyed, or stolen, and protect you against liability claims if your jet ski causes damage to other people or their property.

-- Third Party Property Only: Covers damage to someone else or their property caused by your jet ski.
+- Liability Only: Covers damage to someone else or their property caused by your jet ski.

-- Comprehensive: Covers damage to someone else or their property caused by your jet ski; damage to your jet ski caused by events such as fire, theft, accidents and, in some cases, natural disasters.
+- Comprehensive: Covers damage to someone else or their property caused by your jet ski, or damage to your jet ski caused by events such as fire, theft, accidents and, in some cases, natural disasters.

-Comprehensive jet ski insurance should cover at least the following:
+Comprehensive jet ski insurance may provide cover for the following:

 - Accidental damage to your jet ski caused by fire, storm, flood, vandalism, or other accident